 - a vehicle for carrying over 15 passengers (this includes the driver) for pay or not

-- Or paid to operate a vehicle that can legally carry more than 8 passengers, either within the state or across state lines.
+- or who is paid to operate a vehicle that can legally carry more than 8 passengers, either within the state or across state lines.

-The certified exam provider will want to see you pass a hearing and vision test, examine your lung functionality, and your weight.
+In order to obtain this certificate, you must pass a DOT physical, in which a certified exam provider will want to see you pass a hearing and vision test, examine your lung functionality, and view your weight.

-A drug screen is also required, as well as a lengthy discussion regarding your medical history.
+A drug screen will also be required, as well as a lengthy discussion regarding your medical history.

 In some cases a waiver can be granted, but you must be able to show that your ability to remain a safe driver would not be hindered.

 The exam must be administered by a medical provider who is specifically certified by the Federal Motor Carrier Safety Administration (FMCSA).
 You can find your nearest provider by visiting the National Register of Certified Medical Providers (NRCME).

 Now that you have your medical card, it’s time to get a CDL.